-Listen! group for children with unilateral, conductive or unaided hearing loss
+Listen! group for children with unilateral, conductive or unaided deafness

-We provide a support group for babies and preschool children aged up to three years old with persistent ‘glue ear’, unilateral (one-sided) or unaided hearing loss and their families:
+We provide a support group for babies and preschool children aged up to three years old with persistent ‘glue ear’, unilateral (one-sided) or unaided deafness and their families:

 - Glue ear (conductive hearing loss) is a very common condition in young children, and can have a major impact on their speech and language development.

-- Unilateral hearing loss (hearing loss on one side) can also impact on speech and language development.
+- Unilateral deafness (deafness on one side) can also impact on speech and language development.